Skip to content

 rotate3d on

-If you manually rotate the plot by dragging the curser around on it, then you should see that there is a right angle between all vectors.
-We can say that d and e form the null space of c.
-In MATLAB, we can obtain the null space for c by Cn = null(c).
-This can be used to remove information related to the contrast of interest from the design matrix by:
+If you manually rotate the plot by dragging the cursor around on it, then you should see that there is a right angle between all vectors.
+We can say that ``d`` and ``e`` form the null space of ``c``.

 X0 = X*null(c)

 An F test is done by comparing the amount of variance in y that cannot be explained by the full design matrix X, against how much of it cannot be explained by the reduced matrix X0.
-TO do this, we need to know the degrees of freedom, which for F tests have two values.
+To do this, we need to know the degrees of freedom, which for F tests have two values.
 The first is the degrees of freedom in the part of the design matrix of interest (1 in this example).
 The second is the same value as for the t test (7 in this example).

 nu = [rank(X)-rank(X0), size(X,1)-rank(X)]